Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-As expected, this can take any value and wont complain if you give it an invalid type such as a `string`.
+As expected, this can take any value and the typechecker wont raise a warning if you give it an invalid type such as a `string`.

 ```lua
 print(addLotsOfNumbers(1, 2, 3, 4, 5)) -- 15
 print(addLotsOfNumbers(1, 2, "3", 4, 5)) -- attempt to add string to number
 ```

-Instead, we can assign a type to the `...` just like how you'd assign any other type
+Instead, it is possible to assign a type to the `...`, just like how other types are assigned.

 ```lua
 local function addLotsOfNumbers(...: number)
 ```

-And now, the second line raises a type error
+And now, the second line raises a type error.

 ```lua
 print(addLotsOfNumbers(1, 2, 3, 4, 5))
 print(addLotsOfNumbers(1, 2, "3", 4, 5)) -- TypeError: Type `string` could not be converted into `number`.
 ```

-However, with a type definition, the following statement does not work
+However, with a type definition, the following statement does not work.

 ```lua
 type addLotsOfNumbers = (...: number) -> number -- Expected type, got ':'
 ```

-Instead, use the syntax `...type` to define the variadic type
+Instead, use the syntax `...type` to define the variadic type.

 ```lua
 type addLotsOfNumbers = (...number) -> number
 ```

 ## Unions and Intersections

-It is possible to define a type to be two or more types using a union or intersection
+It is possible to define a type to be two or more types using a union or intersection.

 ```lua
 type NumberOrString = number | string